Domain Name: Everything You Need To Know [2024]

 The domain name is an integral part of a URL because it specifies the location of the website on the internet.

-When you enter a domain name into a web browser, the browser uses the domain name to look up the server’s IP address where the website is hosted and then retrieves the webpage from that server.
+When you enter a domain name into a web browser, the browser looks up the server’s IP address where the website is hosted and then retrieves the webpage from that server.

-In short, a domain name is a unique identifier used to locate a website, while a URL is a complete address specifying a resource’s location on the internet.
+In short, a domain name locates a website, while a URL specifies a resource’s exact location on the internet.
+Isn’t it awesome…

-That’s the truth, and you will be surprised to learn about the most expensive domain names.
+That’s the truth, and you’ll be surprised to learn about the most expensive domain names

 Which I will show you right now.